BillTheBest/m2x-service/README.md

 Instructions for filing issues
 ===========
-When filing issues, please follow the [contribution](CONTRIBUTING.md) guidelines
+When filing issues, please follow the [contribution](CONTRIBUTING.md) guidelines.

+Please raise any bug reports on the project's [issue tracker](https://github.com/attm2x/m2x-service/issues?state=open).
+Be sure to search the list of open issues to see if your issue has already been raised.
+A good bug report is one that makes it easy for us to understand what you tried to do and what went wrong.
+Please provide as much information/context as possible so we can try to recreate the issue.

 Getting Support